Umuzi-org/ACN-syllabus/content/topics/node-and-sql/_index.md

 title: Introduction to Node and SQL
 ---

-#### In this topic you will learn how to connect to a postgreSQL database using node
+#### In this topic, you will learn how to connect to a PostgreSQL database using node
-- node-postgres is a collection of Node.js modules used to interact with a PostgreSQL database.
+- node-Postgres is a collection of Node.js modules used to interact with a PostgreSQL database.
-- node-postgres has many features like callbacks, connection pooling, prepared statements, async/await and promises.
+- node-Postgres has many features like callbacks, connection pooling, prepared statements, async/await, and promises.
 - connection pooling allows your application to reuse existing database connections by automatically saving the connection to a pool so it can be reused instead of having to create a new connection every time data is being retrieved/accessed.
 An example of this can be a cache component where data is frequently accessed and stored.

 ### Connection pooling